Pedestrian Trajectory Prediction Using Dynamics-based Deep Learning: Abstract

 \section{Abstract}

 Pedestrian trajectory prediction plays an important role in autonomous driving systems and robotics.
-Recent work utilising prominent deep learning models for pedestrian motion prediction makes limited a priori assumptions about human movements, resulting in a lack of explainability and explicit constraints enforced on predicted trajectories.
-This paper presents a dynamics-based deep learning framework where a novel asymptotically stable dynamical system is integrated into a deep learning model.
-Our novel asymptotically stable dynamical system is used to model human goal-targeted motion by enforcing the human walking trajectory converges to a predicted goal position and provides a deep learning model with prior knowledge and explainability.
-Our deep learning model utilises recent innovations from transformer networks and is used to learn some features of human motion, such as collision avoidance, for our proposed dynamical system.
-The experimental results show that our framework outperforms recent prominent models in pedestrian trajectory prediction on five benchmark human motion datasets.
+Recent work utilizing prominent deep learning models for pedestrian motion prediction makes limited a priori assumptions about human movements, resulting in a lack of explainability and explicit constraints enforced on predicted trajectories.
+We present a dynamics-based deep learning framework with a novel asymptotically stable dynamical system integrated into a Transformer-based model.
+We use an asymptotically stable dynamical system to model human goal-targeted motion by enforcing the human walking trajectory, which converges to a predicted goal position, and to provide the Transformer model with prior knowledge and explainability.
+Our framework features the Transformer model that works with a goal estimator and dynamical system to learn features from pedestrian motion history.
+The results show that our framework outperforms prominent models using five benchmark human motion datasets.